A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

-The results under $Q^{(1)}=2$ and $Q^{(2)}=4$ confirm a core--periphery structure in Layer 1.
-Community 1 corresponds to the core with almost a fully connected sub--graph in terms of intra--block edges (value of $\nu_{11}^{(1)}$ close to 0.98 in Figure \ref{fig:nusigma12}) and is highly dense in the inter--block edges to community 2 (value of $\nu_{12}^{(1)}$ close to 0.84).
-The community 2 is the periphery, that is better connected to the core (value of $\nu_{21}^{(1)}$ close to 0.79) than to other nodes within its block (value of $\nu_{22}^{(1)}$ close to 0.36).
-Additionally, the highest variance in the flows is from or within the periphery (values of $\sigma_{21}^{(1)2}$ and $\sigma_{22}^{(1)2}$ close to 8.2 and 8.5), while the flows related to the core has lower variability.
-This results opposes to the existent model used in the literature that impose larger variance to larger trade flows \citep{silva2006log}.
-In the second layer, the structure seems more complex, except for community 3, where intra--block connectivity $\nu_{qq}^{(\ell)}$ is higher than its inter-block counterpart, the other blocks have a non--assortative feature, that is community 1, 2 and 4 are highly connected to block 3 and less densely linked to the other communities.
-This configuration is compatible with a core--periphery graph, but with some particularities.
-The core is the community 3 that includes the countries with the highest centrality such as the U.S. and western Europe.
-The periphery are the rest of the blocks.
-For instance, the intra--edges of community 4 are almost as dense their in--degree from the core, which is the case of countries from eastern Africa (see Figure \ref{fig:fta1995}).
-The block structure in the trade flows is coherent with the hypothesis of the picking order destination list.
-In particular, the most productive firms in the periphery (and in the core), which are those able to export, give priority to the destinations with large market size and lower trade costs (the core) \citep{magerman2020pecking}.
-However, it is not clear from this theory why the flows from the periphery to the core seems to be more unstable (higher variance), it could be due to supply factors such as productivity heterogeneity across countries in the periphery or demand factors from the core given that densely connected countries may have more alternative suppliers to consider.
+The block structure in the trade flows is consistent with the hypothesis of the picking order destination list.
+In particular, the most productive firms in the periphery (and in the core), which are those able to export, prioritize destinations with large market sizes and lower trade costs (the core) \citep{magerman2020pecking}.
+However, it is unclear from this theory why the flows from the periphery to the core are more unstable (higher variance).
+It could be due to supply factors such as productivity heterogeneity across countries in the periphery or demand factors from the core, since densely connected countries may have more alternative suppliers to consider.